-The cues can be fused within a probabilistic framework [30,11,18,12,17].
-The simplest probabilistic method for fusing the cues assumes conditional independence between each cue's observation model, thus allowing the full joint observation model to be decomposed as a product of each cue's observation model [12,17].
-More sophisticated methods model the dependencies between appearance cues by decomposing the graphical models [30,11], or by assuming sequential dependency between the appearance features [18].
+The cues can be fused within a probabilistic frame-

+Preprint submitted to Computer Vision and Image Understanding work [30, 11, 18, 12, 17].
+The simplest probabilistic method for fusing the cues assumes conditional independence between each cue's observation model, thus allowing the full joint observation model to be decomposed as a product of each cue's observation model [12, 17].
+More sophisticated methods model the dependencies between appearance cues by decomposing the graphical models [30, 11], or by assuming sequential dependency between the appearance features [18].
 Inference in these models is usually approximated with iterative sampling procedures.
 In contrast with this line of work, we use a discriminative margin-based learning criterion that aims for low tracker error.